JuliaAI/MLJ.jl/docs/src/index.md

 #### Container element types

-Models in MLJ will always apply the *mlj* convention described [ScientificTypes.jl](https://github.com/alan-turing-institute/ScientificTypes.jl) to decide how to interpret the elements of your container types.
+Models in MLJ will always apply the *mlj* convention described in [ScientificTypes.jl](https://github.com/alan-turing-institute/ScientificTypes.jl) to decide how to interpret the elements of your container types.
 Here are the key aspects of that convention: